 Electrophysiology testing is an invasive diagnostic cardiovascular procedure that can confirm and pinpoint the location of accessory conduction pathway(s) in the heart.
 It is performed in a specially equipped cardiac catheterization lab.
 Multiple catheters are introduced through the femoral vein into the right side of the heart.
 Each catheter contains 4 to 16 electrodes for monitoring the heart's electrical activity.
 The catheters are positioned in various locations in the heart; common sites include the high right atrium, the apex of the right ventricle, the AV junction/His bundle, and the coronary sinus.
 During the procedure, specific pacing protocols are used to determine the location and characteristics of any accessory pathways.
 Based on the location and characteristics of the accessory pathway(s), a treatment plan will be developed.
 Treatment options include medical management of the syndrome and associated arrhythmias and radiofrequency ablation of the accessory pathway(s).
-Radiofrequency ablation catheter) is advanced to the site, and more extensive/ precise mapping of the accessory pathway is done.
+If the pathway is to be ablated, another catheter (the ablation catheter) is advanced to the site, and more extensive/precise mapping of the accessory pathway is done.
 The location of the ablation catheter is adjusted until it is close to the pathway.
 Radiofrequency energy waves are applied to the pathway until pre-excitation disappears and the tachyarrhythmia cannot be restarted.
 The procedure may last from three to five hours.
 Postprocedure care involves bedrest, frequent vital signs, and observing the femoral insertion sites for bleeding or hematoma formation.

-Source: [17; 47; 57; 135; 136]
+Source: [17; 54; 63; 136; 137]